 12. The border scam

 I noticed this one at one of the border passing between Thailand and Cambodia.
 I arrived at the immigration office and the guy there wouldn’t accept my $30 bill and was even asking for $40.
 Did I mention that there was a clear writing on the wall behind him stating the price of $30 USD for the visa on arrival?

 Solution: They are just waiting for you to lose your patience.
 You should stand your ground, be patient and not accept to pay anything above the $30 fee.

 13. The tea party

 This one starts when a group of girls approaches you when you’re walking down the street.
-They ask you to take a picture of them or some other innocent ice-breaker.
+They ask you to take a picture of them or use some other innocent ice-breaker.
 After some chit-chatting, they invite you to a tea exhibition organized by them and their college colleagues.